Baja Guided Caravan

 Playa El Tecolote

-Possibly after an early morning swims before breakfast, you will drive 29 miles to Playa El Tecolote for days 12 and 13 for some serious beach time.
+Possibly after an early morning swim before breakfast, you can drive 29 miles to Playa El Tecolote for days 12 and 13 for some serious beach time.
 This journey will take you through La Paz, where you can grocery up for boondocking (dry camping).

 Los Barriles